majasunghee/TDT4140_Exercise-It/README.md

 npm start
 ```

-Runs the app in [http://localhost:3000](http://localhost:3000).
+Runs the app on [http://localhost:3000](http://localhost:3000).
-You will also see any errors in the console.
+You will see any errors in the console.

 ## Install the app in a new local repo